What is a Research Report?

 8. Experimental Research Reports

-Experimental research reports involve controlled experiments to test hypotheses and determine if the results support or reject the hypothesis.
+Experimental research reports involve controlled experiments to test hypotheses and determine whether the results support or reject them.

 Characteristics: